Vire: History

 During the 19th century, the village did not respond well to the Industrial Revolution and went into an important recession.

 The castle of Tracy, the manor of 19th-century the French historian Arcisse de Caumont, can be found just north of Vire in the old community of Neuville.

 Like many other Norman cities and villages, Vire suffered heavily from British bombings on June 6, 1944, or D-Day, during the Second World War.
 95% of the town was destroyed.
 One of the two target-marking flare groups was out of alignment and much of the bombing fell across the town of Vire.
 The Master Bomber in charge of the operation identified the problem and issued corrections to the incoming aircraft.
 Much of the bombing from the first wave of aircraft fell across the town of Vire killing many of the inhabitants.
 It was a distressing night for many families.

-After two days of heavy fighting, with 108 soldiers killed and four missing, the town was liberated on 8 August 1944 by the 1st Bn of the 116th Regiment of Infantry of the 29th Infantry Div. of the US Army.
+After two days of heavy fighting, with 108 soldiers killed and four missing, the town was liberated on 8 August 1944 by the 1st battalion, 116th Infantry Regiment of the 29th Infantry Division.

 The reconstruction of Vire began in the 1960s.